 These fast-growing, twining vines are attractive for summer screening on trellises or arborsand one species yields the hops used in beer.
-Leaves to 6 in. long are deeply lobed and toothed.
+Leaves to 6 inches long are deeply lobed and toothed.
 Bloom in late summer.
 Male plants produce flower panicles; females bear blossoms in greenish spikes resembling pinecones.
-Squarish, hairy stems are set with deeply lobed, toothed leaves to 6 in. long.
+Squarish, hairy stems are set with deeply lobed, toothed leaves to 6 inches long.
 Stems twine vertically; to get horizontal growth, twine stem tips by hand.
 Cut stems to ground after frost turns them brown; regrowth comes the following spring.

 - Dark green leaves have five to seven lobes; foliage of 'Variegatus' is marked with white.

 - From many northern temperate regions of the world.

 - This species produces the traditional flavoring for beer.